alibaba/BladeDISC/docs/design/shape_constraint_ir.md

   - For CV detection model, the number of detected instants is dynamic
   - For recommendation model, shape is affected by the value of its inputs (e.g. `tf.UniqueOp`).

 To solve the above problem, BladeDISC, an e2e dynamic shape compiler, is proposed.
 We already have seen many advantages of using BladeDISC over the previous static-shape-based compiler (e.g. XLA) in many pratical scenarios.
-However, there are still many rooms to improvement, especially in terms of the performance.
+However, there are still many rooms for improvement, especially in terms of the performance.
 In dynamic shape semantics, the concrete shape is out of reach, making many optimization strategies used in static shape semantics invalid.
 According to our previous experience in optimizing dynamic shape AI workloads, we found that shape constraint, the relationship between different symbolic shape (or dimension size), is very helpful in terms of performance optimization.
 For example:

 - (partial) shape inference, propagating some known information to make best use of the existing information. e.g. `mhlo.add(tensor<?x10xf32>, tensor<10x?xf32>) -> tensor<?x?xf32>` can be simplifier to `mhlo.add(tensor<10x10xf32>, tensor<10x10xf32>) -> tensor<10x10xf32>`.